MicrosoftDocs/VBA-Docs/api/Word.Global.FindKey.md

 ## Remarks

-You can use the **BuildKeyCode** method to create the KeyCode or KeyCode2 argument.
+Use the **BuildKeyCode** method to create the KeyCode or KeyCode2 argument.

 ## Example